The unwritten rules of tennis and why postmatch handshakes sometimes go awry at the US Open

 Another part of the game drawing attention — thanks to players' complaints about each of the above — is the postmatch greeting at the net, which usually involves shaking hands and, sometimes, a hug or kisses on the cheek.
 It would seem to be a simple act of sportsmanship, but every so often ends up going awry.

-Not every contest in every sport ends with that sort of civility, but it is an entrenched ritual in tennis, from kids starting out to the pros, even if the word “handshake” never appears in the 61-page Grand Slam rule book.
+Not every contest in every sport displays that sort of civility, but it is an entrenched ritual in tennis, from kids starting out to the pros, even if the word “handshake” never appears in the 61-page Grand Slam rule book.

 “You do it in the juniors.
 You do it your whole life.
 It’s part of the fabric of our sport,” said Brad Gilbert, a former player and coach who is part of ESPN's cast in New York.